OD for Dummies

 Impact of Action

-The boycott gained traction quickly.
-By Wednesday, it had captured the attention of the school administration.
-Expecting a stern reprimand, I was summoned to the principal’s office.
+The boycott gained traction quickly, becoming a significant issue that caught the attention of the school administration by Wednesday.
+I was expecting a stern reprimand and was summoned to the principal’s office.
 Instead of scolding me, the principal acknowledged my frustration and explained an unintended consequence of my efforts.
-Around 40% of the students relied on free lunches provided by the school.
+Around 40% of the students relied on free lunches provided by the school, which were crucial for their well-being.
 For many, it was the only substantial meal they had access to each day.
-By following the boycott, these students were going without food altogether.
+By following the boycott, these students were going without food altogether, highlighting a critical aspect of conflict resolution in our community.
+This situation serves as a reminder of how organizations can improve by understanding the needs of their members, as discussed in resources like 'OD for Dummies' and 'Academics for Democracy.'
+Such insights are essential for effective organizational development.

 Unintended Consequences